JereKuusela/valheim-expand_world_data/README.md

 - paint: Paints the terrain.
 Format is `dirt,cultivated,paved,vegetation` (from 0.0 to 1.0) or a pre-defined color (cultivated, dirt, grass, grass_dark, patches, paved, paved_dark, paved_dirt, paved_moss).
 - paintRadius (default: `exteriorRadius`): Size of the painted area.
 - paintBorder (default: `5`): Adds a smooth transition around the `paintRadius`.
-- centerPiece (default: `piece_bpcenterpoint`): Which object determines the blueprint bottom and center point.
-If the object is not found, the blueprint is centered automatically and placed 0.05 meters towards the ground.
-  - Infinity Hammer mod saves the center point to the blueprint.
-This is automatically used if available.
 - scaleMin (default: `1`): Minimum scale.
 Number or x,z,y (with y being the height).
   - Note: Each object is scaled independently.
 Distances between objects are not scaled.
   - Note: All objects can't be scaled without using Structure Tweaks mod.